ryangalea23/truespan/Archive/DEEP_LINKING_GUIDE.md

-# Deep Linking Guide for TrueSpan Living
+# Deep Linking Guide for Truespan Neighborhood

 ## What is Deep Linking?

-Deep linking allows you to open the TrueSpan Living app directly from emails, websites, or other applications using special URLs.
+Deep linking allows you to open the Truespan Neighborhood app directly from emails, websites, or other applications using special URLs.

 ---